The Kewaskum School Counseling Program works with students academically, socially, emotionally, and vocationally through student-centered activities.

 Students interested in taking one or more courses at an institution of higher education for high school and/or college credit should use the below applications.
 Applications are also available in Student Services.
 Please note: Fall Semester course applications are due by March 1 of the previous school year.
 Spring Semester applications are due by Oct.
 1. All applications require students to submit a the Application for Approval/Teacher Recommendation Form.

-Early College Credit Program Application (UW Colleges)
+Early College Credit Application

 Start College Now (Wisconsin Technical Colleges)